 Q. MAWC’s witness Brian LaGrand states on page 22, lines 2 through 3 of his direct testimony that regulatory lag due to new investments is one of the primary drivers of MAWC’s alleged return on equity shortfall.
 Does Staff agree with this statement?

 A. No. MAWC currently utilizes the WSIRA, which allows for periodic rate changes associated with certain plant additions outside of a general rate case.
-Since its last rate case, MAWC has included plant additions in the amount of $398,395,433 in its WSIRA, while increasing total plant (including MAWC WSIRA-eligible plant) by $518,373,307.
-Only approximately 10% of newly added plant since the last rate case has not already been included in MAWC’s rates charged to customers, leaving approximately 90% of newly added plant included in customer rates.
+Since its last rate case, MAWC has included plant additions in the amount of $416,479,391in its WSIRA, while increasing total plant (including MAWC WSIRA-eligible plant) by $518,373,307.
+Only approximately 20% of newly added plant since the last rate case has not already been included in MAWC’s rates charged to customers, leaving approximately 80% of newly added plant included in customer rates.

 Q. On page 21 of Mr. LaGrand’s direct testimony, he provides Table BWL-1 which provides a calculation of the return on equity for the years 2014 through 2023.
 Is the WSIRA a recently passed mechanism that MAWC is able to utilize to reduce regulatory lag, not in use during almost the entire period of time reflected in his table?